Why is it important to draft an Italian Will if you have Assets in Italy?

 Many people put off writing a will - it can be uncomfortable to think about their own demise.
-However, if you own property or assets in Italy, having an Italian will in place is extremely important, and this is even more vital if you are a foreign ex-pat living in Italy.
+However, if you own property or assets in Italy, having an Italian will in place is extremely important, and this is even more vital if you are a foreign national living in Italy.

 Here, we look the need for an Italian will and how to organise the protection of your estate.
 We also explore the different types of Italian wills, and examine what happens to your Italian assets if you do not draft an Italian will.
 We will also outline how Giambrone & Partners can assist and the importance of cross-border legal advice.